saurabhbhatia/fedible/resume.md

 - Project Management, Client Interaction
 - Marketing and Sales – Responsible for Marketing a niche high technology product to SMEs in India.

-**June 2008 – December 2008 , Co-Founder, COO India Operations, Innozon Software Pvt Ltd**
+### June 2008 – December 2008 , Co-Founder, COO India Operations, Innozon Software Pvt Ltd

+Worked on various products for in Ruby 1.7, Rails 2.3, MySQL

 - Team Recruitment
 - Training and Team development